distribution/distribution/docs/spec/auth/oauth.md

     <dd>
         (REQUIRED) Type of grant used to get token.
-When getting a refresh token using credentials this type should be set to "password" and have the accompanying basic auth header.
+When getting a refresh token using credentials this type should be set to "password" and have the accompanying username and password paramters.
 Type "authorization_code" is reserved for future use for authenticating to an authorization server without having to send credentials directly from the client.
 When requesting an access token with a refresh token this should be set to "refresh_token".
     </dd>
     <dt>
         <code>service</code>